Preventing email spam with the built-in WordPress email obfuscator

 - Can this even be displayed in the sidebar?

-It seems that if it is author related, it is not a good solution for displaying a website email address that does not belong to a specific person, like .
+It seems that if it is author related, it is not a good solution for displaying a website email address that does not belong to a specific person, like info@whatever.com.
 But if you do have a multi-author site and you want to display the authors’ email addresses, this seems like a great way to do that without feeding the spam wolves.